-Session boundaries#
+Session Boundaries#

 One of the main purposes of an environment is to indicate when your program will start to use Gurobi, and when it is done.
 When Gurobi is running on your own machine, creating an environment will obtain a license, and disposing of the environment will release that license.
 When you are a client of a Gurobi Compute Server, starting an environment will start a job on the server (or place the job in the queue if the server is fully occupied).
 Disposing of the environment will end that job, allowing the next job in the queue to start.
 On Gurobi Instant Cloud, creating an environment will launch a cloud instance (if it hasn’t been launched already).
 Disposing of the environment will end that session, which may result in the cloud instance being shut down (depending on the policy you’ve set in your Instant Cloud configuration).